aleshaleksey/fansys23/14-poisons-and-diseases.md

 #### Mode of Application
 Poisons are generally most effective inside of the body.
 Some poisons are better at getting inside the body than others.
 The modes, listed by dominance, are:

 1. **Perception**: This poison enters the body as soon as it is perceived with any sense.
-These poisons are always supernatural and are also effective when MP damage is inflicted.
+These poisons are always supernatural and, if they inflict damage, it is MP damage.
 2. **Contact**: This poison enters the body when it makes contact with any of the body's surfaces, such as skin, eyes, hair, mucus membranes, etc.
 3. **Inhalation**: This poison enters the body when it is inhaled.
 4. **Ingestion**: This poison enters the body when it is consumed (ingested).